Ideals in Deligne's category Rep(GL_\delta): Introduction

 \section{Introduction}

 Let $\K$ denote a field of characteristic zero, $V$ a $d$-dimensional vector space over $\K$, and $GL_d=GL(V)$ the corresponding general linear group.
-The usual tensor product of vector spaces gives $\Rep(GL_d)$, the category of finite dimensional representations of $GL_d$, the structure of a $\K$-linear symmetric tensor category.
-More generally, given integers $m,n\geq0$ the standard tensor product of super vector spaces gives $\Rep(GL(m|n))$, the category of representations of the general linear supergroup $GL(m|n)$, the structure of a $\K$-linear symmetric tensor category and the natural representation has categorical dimension (i.e. super dimension) $m-n$.
-Given an arbitrary $\delta\in\K$, Deligne has defined a $\K$-linear symmetric tensor category $\uRep(GL_\delta)$ containing a ``natural" object of categorical dimension $\delta$, which is universal among all such categories \cite[Proposition 10.3]{Del07}.
+The usual tensor product of vector spaces gives $\Rep(GL_d)$, the category of finite dimensional representations of $GL_d$, the structure of a $\K$-linear symmetric monoidal category.
+More generally, given integers $m,n\geq0$ the standard tensor product of super vector spaces gives $\Rep(GL(m|n))$, the category of representations of the general linear supergroup $GL(m|n)$, the structure of a $\K$-linear symmetric monoidal category and the natural representation has categorical dimension (i.e.~super dimension) $m-n$.
+Given an arbitrary $\delta\in\K$, Deligne has defined a $\K$-linear symmetric monoidal category $\uRep(GL_\delta)$ containing a ``natural" object of categorical dimension $\delta$, which is in some precise sense universal among all such categories \cite[Proposition 10.3]{Del07}.
 In particular, $\Rep(GL(m|n))$ along with the natural representation of $GL(m|n)$ prescribe a tensor functor $F_{m|n}:\uRep(GL_\delta)\to\Rep(GL(m|n))$ whenever $\delta=m-n$.
 Let $\I(m|n)$ denote the collection of objects sent to zero by $F_{m|n}$. $\I(m|n)$ is an example of an ``ideal" in $\uRep(GL_\delta)$.
-More generally, we have \begin{definition} A collection of objects $\I$ in a tensor category $\T$ is called an \emph{ideal of $\T$} if the following conditions are satisfied: \begin{enumerate} \item[(i)] $X\otimes Y\in\I$ whenever $X\in\T$ and $Y\in\I$. \item[(ii)] If $X\in\T$, $Y\in\I$ and there exist $\alpha:X\to Y$, $\beta:Y\to X$ such that $\beta\circ\alpha=\id_X$, then $X\in\I$. \end{enumerate} \end{definition} We will call an ideal in $\T$ \emph{nontrivial} if it contains a nonzero object, but does not contain all objects in $\T$.
+More generally, we have \begin{definition} A collection of objects $\I$ in a braided monoidal category $\C$ is called an \emph{ideal} of $\C$ if the following conditions are satisfied: \begin{enumerate} \item[(i)] $X\otimes Y\in\I$ whenever $X\in\C$ and $Y\in\I$. \item[(ii)] If $X\in\C$, $Y\in\I$ and there exist $\alpha:X\to Y$, $\beta:Y\to X$ such that $\beta\circ\alpha=\id_X$, then $X\in\I$. \end{enumerate} \end{definition} We will call an ideal in $\C$ \emph{nontrivial} if it contains a nonzero object, and \emph{proper} if it does not contain all objects in $\C$.
 The main result of this paper is a classification of ideals of $\uRep(GL_\delta)$.
-More precisely, we will show the set $\{\I(m|n)~|~m,n\in\Z_{\geq0}, m-n=\delta\}$ is a complete set of pairwise distinct nontrivial ideals in $\uRep(GL_\delta)$ (Theorem \ref{Classification}).
+More precisely, we show $\{\I(m|n)~|~m,n\in\Z_{\geq0}, m-n=\delta\}$ is a complete set of pairwise distinct nontrivial proper ideals in $\uRep(GL_\delta)$ (see \S\ref{main result}).